BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Introduction

 \begin{itemize} \item We propose a principled approach to data selection for language model pretraining.
-Our method, BLISS, leverages a novel bilevel optimization framework that employs a proxy model and a score model to explicitly account for the long-term impact of selected data.
+Our method, BLISS, leverages a novel bilevel optimization framework that employs a proxy model and a score model to model dynamic data preference under model updates.
 Unlike existing methods, BLISS operates from scratch without relying on any pretrained oracle models for data-quality filtering, obviating any biases or risks that may arise from such dependence\footnote{Many commercial large-scale pretrained models strictly prohibit users from generating data or using them to facilitate the training of other models, as doing so may result in severe legal consequences~\citep{openai2024terms, google2024geminiterms}.
 Our approach is entirely free from such legal concerns.
 We rely solely on algorithmic advancements applied to a model trained from scratch, without any dependence on third-party pretrained large-scale models.}.

 \item We validate our method by pretraining 410M/1B Pythia and LLaMA-0.5B models on selected subsets of C4 dataset.
 Experimental results on 1B setting demonstrate a $1.7\times$ speedup in reaching the same performance as the state-of-the-art method such as MATES~\citep{yu2024mates}.
-Furthermore, we scale up our experiments to a 2.8B model pretraining used by the data selected in the 1B experiment, and we demonstrate that our method consistently outperforms MATES at every round of data selection, achieving $1.4\%$ performance improvement over MATES~\citep{yu2024mates}.
+Furthermore, we scale up our experiments to pretraining a 2.8B model using the data selected in the 1B experiment, and demonstrate that our method consistently outperforms MATES at every round of data selection, achieving $1.4\%$ performance improvement over MATES~\citep{yu2024mates}.

 \item Through extensive ablation studies, we demonstrate the effectiveness of each component in our bilevel optimization framework, further substantiating the robustness and efficiency of our approach.